Annual Compliance Services

 Director KYC (DIR-3 KYC)

-TDS Returns
+TDS Returns and Tax Filings

 GST Compliance for Pvt Ltd Companies

 For Pvt Ltd companies involved in the sale of goods or services, complying with Goods and Services Tax (GST) regulations is crucial.
 Companies must file GST returns on time to avoid penalties and maintain their legal status.
-These returns provide transparency and help in the accurate calculation of tax liabilities.

-Monthly GST Return Illustartion
+Monthly GST Return Illustration

-Monthly and Quarterly GST Returns (GSTR-1, GSTR-3B)
+Monthly and Quarterly GST Returns

 Pvt Ltd companies must file GSTR-1 on a monthly or quarterly basis, depending on their turnover.
 This return details the outward supplies (sales) made by the company.
 Along with GSTR-1, companies must also file GSTR-3B, a summary return that includes the total tax liability, input tax credit (ITC), and the net payable GST.
-Filing these returns ensures that the company’s tax obligations are met and its records are in order.

 It is essential to file these returns on time to avoid penalties, interest, or even suspension of GST registration.
 Regular filing also helps maintain smooth operations and ensure that any discrepancies are identified early.